ljw20180420/CRISPR_AI/README.md

 # TODO

+- In hpo, convert scalars other than int, float, str, bool, or torch.Tensor to str before SummaryWriter.
 - Fix bug of jsonargparse in parsing config file list.
 - Train XGBoost.
 - Try to read test results from hparams instead of scalars, so that it is only necessary to store hparams in test.